Phone Hack and Protection.

 So it's important you come up with a solid password for your various website, or better still create a formula for setting passwords so that you will not forget them.

 2. Adopt suitable answers for website security questions and avoid to use the same across all sites.

 When hackers take a company’s database, they don’t just get the passwords.
 They also obtain the answers to security questions.
 Plus, as Chris Hadnagy, chief human hacker of Social-Engineer, pointed out in my article on the phone hijackings, they don’t even need to hack anything to get this information.
 You probably put a lot of it out on social media yourself.

 However, if your answers differ slightly from site to site, that makes it harder for the hacker to get access to any other site.
 You could use a similar rule to the email one to create unique answers for each site.

 3. Do NOT connect your main phone number, the one you protected via the steps above (unless it is managed by Google Voice), to any sensitive accounts.

 If you’ve ported your main number to Google Voice and secured that email account, then this likely isn’t necessary since your number is pretty safe from being hijacked.
-However, if your main number is still at a telco and not managed by Google Voice, then you’ll want to completely divorce your phone number from all sensitive accounts.
+However, if your main number is still at a telco and not managed by Google Voice, then you’ll want to divorce your phone number from all sensitive accounts completely.

 Create a brand new Gmail email account.
 Do not connect it to any of your existing email accounts.
 (When signing up for a new Gmail, you don’t need to enter a phone number or current email, although there are fields for you to do so.
 Leave them blank.)
 Once you’ve created the new island-unto-itself email address, create a new Google Voice number.
-I would even select a random area code.
+I would even select a random area code to secure it further.

 Secure this email account with a long, high-entropy password and one of the two methods outlined below, a one-time passcode generator such as Google Authenticator or a FIDO security key.